Multi-Unit-Data-BUGs/Multi-Unit-Data-BUGs.github.io/README.md

 # MUDBUG Website

-**Note**: This is a temporary solution for the MUDBUG team to contribute to the website.
+**Note**: This is a temporary solution for the MUDBUG team to contribute to the website blog.
 All contributions should follow the general guidelines below.

 Make sure you have the following installed: